 Non-English submissions must have English subtitles burned in (included in the video).

 Delivery medium preferred is via electronic transfer (FTP server, DropBox, WeTransfer, FileZilla, or other file transfer service); other delivery media are acceptable by special arrangement.

-All material will be presented using a cinema projector from a 2K or 4K Digital Cinema Package (DCP).
+All material will be presented using a digital cinema projector from a 2K or 4K Digital Cinema Package (DCP), the standard encoding format used in theaters.

 Dialog normal will be adjusted to our best estimate of -20 dBFS if not provided that way.

 16-bit audio and compressed audio is accepted, but limits audio quality.

 Do not pillar box or letter box the video.
 Standard pixel dimensions are HD 1920×1080 or 1280×720, UHD 3840×2160, 2K Flat 1998×1080, 4K Flat 3996×2160, 2K CinemaScope 2048×858, 4K CinemaScope 4096×1716, and a CinemaScope image encoded from HD video is 1920×804 pixels.
 The standard frame-rate is 24 Fps (25, 29.97, and 30 Fps are acceptable).

 All submissions are encoded to a DCP* for presentation at a very high quality (100 Mbps or higher, 10 bits per sample video and 24 bits per sample audio).
 DNxHR HQX and ProRes 422 HQ are the preferred CODECs when providing 10-bit video; providing highly compressed video is discouraged.

 All features length movies will be shown in the flat or CinemaScope format.
 Shorts will be encoded to fit the frame size of the majority of submissions in the presentation grouping at the MIFF, which is CinemaScope or Flat (we will pillar box or letterbox as needed for presentation).

 Send file links or technical questions to MIFF@ACutAboveVideo.com.